xiong-ZH-zq/C-simple-virtual-machine/README.md

 # C-simple-virtual-machine
-A simple VM in C that support 10 instruction.
+This is the mid-term homework of "C Programming Language" in NKU.
+I had made a simple virtual machine that support 10 instructions.